djangodeployment/django-deployment-book/05-static-files.rst

 used to the simple setup, you might configure always the same ``STATIC_ROOT``, without really understanding what it does.
 The clean separation of directories should also have helped you get a grip on ``PYTHONPATH`` and ``DJANGO_SETTINGS_MODULE``.
-I hope you now understand them clearly and not just mechanically copying and pasting them from examples with only a vague idea of how they are supposed to work.

-Separating in many directories is also cleaner and applies in many different situations.
-We have assumed so far that your $DJANGO_PROJECT is a repository which you can clone or copy somewhere, but what if you turn your project into a reusable pip-installable application?
-In that case there will be no ``/srv/$DJANGO_PROJECT`` or ``/opt/$DJANGO_PROJECT``.
-The tweak required with the split directories scheme is minimal.
-Likewise if you package your application into a ``.deb`` package.
+Separating in many directories is also cleaner and applies to many different situations.
+If a Django application is packaged as a ``.deb`` package, or as a pip-installable package, the tweak required with the split directories scheme is minimal.

 Finally, separating the directories makes it easier to backup only what is needed.
 My backup solution (which we will see in the chapters about